ReMatching Dynamic Reconstruction Flow: Experiments

 Employing the adaptive-combination prior classes $\mathcal{P}_{\rom{4}}$ and $\mathcal{P}_{\rom{5}}$ with learnable parts assignments $\left\{w_{ij}\right\}$ raises the question of whether the learning process successfully produced assignments $\left\{w_{ij}\right\}$ that align with the scene segmentation based on its deforming parts.
 Figure \ref{fig:seg} shows our results for test frames from the Bouncing-Balls and Lego synthetic scenes (left), and the Chicken real-world scene (right).
-For comparison, we include the results of the Segment Anything Model (SAM) \citep{kirillov2023segany}, which tends to over-segment the scene, mostly influenced by color variations and unable to capture the underlying geometry effectively.
+For comparison, we include the results of the Segment Anything Model (SAM) \citep{kirillov2023segany}, which \rev{are mostly influenced by color variations.
+Consequently, SAM often over-segments the scene or incorrectly merges independently moving parts.
+See the supplementary material for additional segmentation results.}

-\paragraph{\ShortName time-dependent image.} In this experiment we validate the applicability of the \ShortName loss for controlling model solutions via rendered images.
-To that end, we apply our framework with the $\mathcal{P}_{\rom{3}}$ prior class to the Jumping Jacks scene from D-NeRF on a single specific front view through time.
-The qualitative comparison to 3DG \citep{yang2023deformable}, as shown in the Appendix, supports the benefits of prior integration in this case as well, demonstrating more plausible reconstructions in areas involving moving parts.